 According to a HuffPost/YouGov poll asking 1,000 U.S. adults about their reading habits, 41 percent of respondents had not read a fiction book in the past year; 42 percent had not read a nonfiction book.
 The two groups overlapped, with 28 percent of respondents reading no books at all in the past year.

-And recently the Pew Research Center reported that nearly one-quarter of American adults hadn’t read a single book in the past year—nary a book between covers or on an e-reader of any type.
-However, in a separate study released by Pew in January 2014, the data showed that three in ten adults read an e-book last year and that one in two owns an e-reader or tablet.
-Only seven percent of respondents reported reading e-books exclusively.
-(Of the 76 percent who said they’d read at least one book last year, 69 percent read them between covers, while 28 percent said they’d used an electronic device.)
+And recently the Pew Research Center reported that more than one-quarter of American adults (27%) hadn’t read a single book in the past year—nary a book between covers or on an e-reader of any type.
+In a separate study released by Pew, only seven percent of respondents reported reading e-books exclusively.
+Of the 76 percent who said they’d read at least one book last year, 69 percent read them between covers, while 28 percent said they’d used an electronic device.

 The HuffPost/YouGov poll showed that 25 percent of Americans read between one and five books last year, 15 percent read between six and ten books, 20 percent read between 11 and 50, and eight percent read more than 50.
 (If you read this blog regularly, you can figure out that I was one of those eight percent, since I generally post at least three reviews per week.)